Chance-Constrained Set Multicover Problem

+The problems PSC and CC-SMCP are NP-hard.
+Since the standard Set Cover Problem (SCP) and Set Multicover Problem (SMCP) are NP-complete, their probabilistic variations, where elements may be covered with a certain probability, introduce an additional layer of complexity that makes them computationally challenging.
+Additionally, since different literature sources may have different definitions of PSC, in what follows we will not distinguish between the terms \emph{probabilistic set (multi-)cover} and \emph{chance-constrained set (multi-)cover.} }

-Our problem constitutes a variant of the set covering problem (SCP), a well-known combinatorial optimization problem which serves as a model to a variety of real-world applications \citep{hall1992multicovering}, including marketing \citep{ozener2013allocating}, security \citep{lessin2018bilevel}, telecommunications \citep{grotschel1992computational}, scheduling \citep{smith1988bus}, production planning \citep{vasko1989set}, facility location \citep{gunawardane1982dynamic,huang2010facility}, and vehicle routing \citep{bramel1997effectiveness,bramel2002set}, etc. Although many of these applications can be modeled as SCPs, for reliability/backup purposes they are often treated as set multicover problems.
-As an example of set multicover problems, consider the problem of determining the locations of emergency service facilities, where we aim to estabilish fire stations across $n$ specific locations to cover $m$ target regions \citep{hall1992multicovering}.
-A higher level of service is provided when there are multiple fire stations within a short distance of a building at risk, as opposed to having only one nearby.
-The objective is to identify optimal locations for fire stations to guarantee that all target regions can receive the necessary level of service, while simultaneously minimizing overall costs.
-In this context, the connection parameter $a_{ij}$ indicates whether the service provided by candidate location $j$ can cover target $i$ and it may depend on their distances, e.g., $a_{ij} = 1$ if target $i$ is near location $j$ and $a_{ij} = 0$ otherwise.
+{Our problem constitutes a variant of the SCP,} a well-known combinatorial optimization problem which serves as a model for a variety of real-world applications \citep{hall1992multicovering}, including marketing \citep{ozener2013allocating,sun2017chance}, security \citep{lessin2018bilevel}, telecommunications \citep{grotschel1992computational}, scheduling \citep{smith1988bus,zaghian2018chance}, production planning \citep{vasko1989set}, facility location \citep{gunawardane1982dynamic,huang2010facility}, and vehicle routing \citep{bramel1997effectiveness,bramel2002set}, etc. {Although many applications can be modeled as SCPs, for reliability and backup purposes, they are often better represented as SMCPs.
+Consider the critical task of determining optimal locations for emergency service facilities, such as hospitals or fire stations, to ensure comprehensive coverage of $m$ target regions across $n$ potential locations \citep{hall1992multicovering}.
+In emergency scenarios, such as natural disasters, multiple fire stations within a short distance of at-risk buildings provide a higher level of service compared to having only one nearby.
+This redundancy is crucial because it ensures that if one station is overwhelmed or inaccessible, others can still respond, thereby enhancing the reliability and resilience of emergency response.
+In this context, the objective is to strategically identify optimal locations for fire stations that guarantee all target regions receive the necessary level of service while minimizing overall costs.
+The connection parameter $a_{ij}$ plays a key role, indicating whether the service from candidate location $j$ can cover target $i$.
+This parameter often depends on distances, where $a_{ij} = 1$ if target $i$ is near location $j$, and $a_{ij} = 0$ otherwise.